-Nas not only broke the rule of album titling when he decided to name his 9th CD after the most incendiary noun in the dictionary, he redefined the art of hypocrisy.
-Al Sharpton and his ilk condemned the album without having heard a single lyric or musical note from it.
-Some of Nas' peers understood his motivation, while others questioned his business acumen.
+Nas broke the rule of album titling when he decided to name his 9th CD after the most incendiary noun in the dictionary.
+Al Sharpton condemned the album without having heard a single lyric or musical note from it.
+Some of Nas' peers understood his defiance.
+Others questioned his business acumen.

 As Def Jam debated whether or not to move forward with the project, a congressman from Nas' hometown of New York asked his state Comptroller to withdraw the $84 million that NY state pension fund has invested in Universal and parent company Vivendi.